” vritti sarupyam itarata “

 As per yoga sutra 4, the mind here remains in a befuddled state, completely identifying itself with the thoughts, forgetting its true nature which is pure consciousness.

 As the mind loses its steadiness, this clear canvas begins to get covered by the blemishes of the thoughts being generated on account of its contact with the material world.

-When the mind goes completely in the control of the senses it generates a denser matrix of thoughts.
+When the mind goes completely in the control of the senses it generates a denser matrix of thoughts which are mostly imaginations of the mind.
 The being at this stage starts completely identifying only with these thoughts.
 The awareness of the pure consciousness is completely lost and the being starts taking the material world ( source of these thoughts) as the only reality available to it.

-The sutra explains that when the mind is unsteady, mental modifications ( vrittis) appear ( sarupyam) from somewhere else ( itarata) hiding the awareness of the pure consciousness behind them.
+Yoga sutra 4 explains that when the mind is unsteady, mental modifications ( vrittis) appear ( sarupyam) from somewhere else ( itarata) hiding the awareness of the pure consciousness behind them.

-The aim of #Samkhyaphilosophy ( and also fo yoga philosophy ) is to realise this distinction and maintain a witness like attitude towards the happening around in the material world, purify the mind of any emerging thoughts and realise its true existence - pure consciousness.
+The aim of Samkhya philosophy ( and also of yoga philosophy ) is to realize this distinction and maintain a witness like attitude towards the happening around in the material world, purify the mind of any emerging thoughts and realize its true existence – pure consciousness.